eclipse-archived/ceylon-lang.org/documentation/1.1/tour/functions.md

 ## Representing the type of a function

 Ceylon is a (very) statically typed language.
-So if we're going to treat a function as a value, the very first question that arises is: What is the type of the function?
+So if we're going to treat a function as a value, the very first question that arises is: what is the type of the function?
 We need a way to encode the return type and parameter types of a function into the type system.
 Remember that Ceylon doesn't have "primitive" types.
 A strong design principle is that every type should be representable within the type system as a class or interface declaration.

-In Ceylon, a single type [`Callable`](#{site.urls.apidoc_1_1}/Callable.type.html) abstracts *all* functions.
+In Ceylon, a single interface [`Callable`](#{site.urls.apidoc_1_1}/Callable.type.html) abstracts *all* functions.
 Its declaration is the following: